- Why become a member of Recupel?

 - What is the definition of an imported or manufactured appliance?

 We consider an appliance (whether new or defective) to be imported or manufactured when it is sold, rented, made available or leased to a third party, or put into use directly, for the first time in Belgium.
 These appliances must be declared when they are put onto the market or at the time of purchase.

 - Do you have to declare the export of appliances?

 Export is defined as the physical shipment of equipment out of Belgium, whether this is an intra-Community supply (within the EU) or an export as defined in the VAT Code.

-If you purchase household appliances in Belgium that are intended for export, you can request a reimbursement of the Recupel contributions that have been paid in your declaration on the member platform.
+If you purchase appliances (household and/or professional) in Belgium that are intended for export, you can request a reimbursement of the Recupel contributions that have been paid in your declaration on the member platform.

 - Transportation of appliances

 You do not have to pay a Recupel contribution for: